CodyRay/seeq-cmder/README.md

 2. Pull the latest changes or download this repository as a zip
 3. Re-execute "install.bat" and re-answer prompts
 4. Copy over any configuration that you want to keep:
-   * `~/bin/Cmder/config/user-ConEmu.xml` contains all the settings configured in the settings UI
+   * For example you might want to copy over`config/user-ConEmu.xml` from your backup since it contains all the settings and keymaps configured in the settings UI

 ## Optional Things